No bounded geometry wandering domains for sufficiently regular automorphisms: Introduction

 \subsection{Surface automorphisms}

 More generally, let $(\mathcal M,g)$ be a \emph{closed}, i.e., compact and with no boundary, Riemannian $n$-manifold.
-A \emph{domain} $D$ in a Rie\-ma\-nni\-an ma\-ni\-fold $\mathcal M$ is an open connected set whose closure $\overline D$ is assumed to be an embedded closed topological ball that is contractible in $\mathcal M$.
-Following terminology of F.~Kwakkel and V.~Mar\-ko\-vic~\cite{KM10}, we say a homeomorphism $f$ of $\mathcal M$ \emph{permutes} a dense collection of domains if there exists a connected, completely invariant, and nowhere dense compact subset $\Lambda\subset \mathcal M$ such that the collection $\{D_i\}_{i\in I}$ of connected components of the complement $\mathcal M\setminus \Lambda$ has the following properties: for each $i\in I$, the domain $D_i$ is the interior of its closure $\overline{D_i}$, the closures $\overline{D_i},\ i\in I$, are pairwise disjoint, and for each $i\in I,k\in\Z, \ f^k(D_i)\cap D_i\neq\emptyset$ implies $k=0$.
-Abusing terminology, we refer to $\Lambda$ also as a \emph{minimal set} of $f$ and to the domains $D_i,\ i\in I$, as \emph{wandering domains}, as in the case of Denjoy type diffeomorphisms.
+Following terminology of F.~Kwakkel and V.~Mar\-ko\-vic~\cite{KM10}, we say that a homeomorphism $f$ of $\mathcal M$ \emph{permutes} a dense collection of domains if there exists a connected, completely invariant, and nowhere dense compact subset $\Lambda\subset \mathcal M$ such that the collection $\{D_i\}_{i\in I}$ of connected components of the complement $\mathcal M\setminus \Lambda$ has the following properties: for each $i\in I$, the domain $D_i$ is the interior of its closure $\overline{D_i}$, the closures $\overline{D_i},\ i\in I$, are pairwise disjoint, and for each $i\in I,k\in\Z, \ f^k(D_i)\cap D_i\neq\emptyset$ implies $k=0$.
+Abusing terminology, we refer to $\Lambda$ as a \emph{minimal set} of $f$ and to the domains $D_i,\ i\in I$, as \emph{wandering domains}, as in the case of Denjoy type homeomorphisms.
 Note that neither do we assume that the orbit of a single $\overline{D_i}$ is dense in $\Lambda$, nor that there is a unique orbit of wandering domains under $f$.

 In the spirit of lowering regularity, in~\cite{KM10}, F.~Kwakkel and V.~Mar\-ko\-vic posed the following question. \begin{question}[F.~Kwakkel, V.~Markovic~\cite{KM10}] If $\mathcal M$ is a closed Riemann surface equipped with the canonical metric induced from the standard conformal metric of the universal cover, do there exist diffeomorphisms $f\in{\rm Diff}^1(\mathcal M)$ with positive topological entropy that permute a dense collection of domains with bounded geometry? \end{question}